-Matthew Lee Anderson is a Postdoctoral Research Fellow at Baylor University’s Institute for Studies of Religion, and an Associate Fellow of the McDonald Centre for Theology, Ethics, and Public Life.
-He holds both an M.Phil. and D.Phil. in Christian Ethics from Oxford University.
-Anderson is a Perpetual Member of Biola University’s Torrey Honors Institute, and founded Mere Orthodoxy, a web-based magazine that since 2005 has been providing both long- and short-form commentary on matters of religion, politics, and culture from a broadly conservative, evangelical standpoint.
-He is the author of Earthen Vessels: Why Our Bodies Matter to Our Faith, and The End of our Exploring.
+Matthew Lee Anderson is an Assistant Professor of Ethics and Theology at Baylor University’s Honors College and the Associate Director of Baylor in Washington.
+He is an Associate Fellow at the McDonald Centre for Theology, Ethics, and Public Life at Oxford University, where he completed a D.Phil. in Christian Ethics.
+Anderson is a Perpetual Member of Biola University’s Torrey Honors College, and founded Mere Orthodoxy, a web-based magazine that since 2005 has been providing both long- and short-form commentary on matters of religion, politics, and culture from a broadly conservative, evangelical standpoint.
+He is the author of Earthen Vessels: Why Our Bodies Matter to Our Faith, and Called into Questions: Cultivating the Love of Learning Within the Life of Faith.
 Anderson writes occasionally for Christianity Today, The Gospel Coalition, The Washington Post, and other outlets.
 He lives in Waco, with his wife of fourteen years, where he regularly defeats fourth graders in basketball.

 Dr. Matthew Arbo is Associate Professor of Theological Studies and Director of the Center for Faith and Public Life at Oklahoma Baptist University.
 He earned his Ph.D in Theological Ethics at the University of Edinburgh.
 His research focuses on early modern moral and political theology, with special interest in questions related to law and economy.
 Arbo is currently exploring two projects: an introductory text on the virtues and, further out, a study of the concept of deceit in the Christian theological tradition.
 Arbo is the author of Political Vanity: Adam Ferguson on the Moral Tensions of Early Capitalism (Fortress Press, 2014) and, more recently, Walking Through Infertility (Crossway, 2017), a resource for churches on the challenges of infertility.